VDV 261 Explained: Defining the New Standard for Electric Bus Preconditioning and Smart Charging

 - Analog safety AFE circuits compliant with IEC 61851-1.

-- Processors (Linux-based) for application logic and secure communication.
+- Processors (Linux-based) handling heavy application logic and secure communications.

-- Displays on public chargers for transparency and accessibility.
+- Displays on public chargers for strict pricing transparency.

-📌 Crucial Note: If general access to supermarket chargers or semi-public sites is not restricted, they are considered public facilities under AFIR and will likely require visual interfaces for compliance.
+📌 Crucial Note: If general access to supermarket chargers or semi-public sites is not restricted, they are classified as public facilities under AFIR and must strictly meet these transparency standards.

 4. Cybersecurity & Compliance: No Longer Just Charging